How Do I Prevent My Puppy From Resource Guarding?

 Establishing a routine

 Establishing a consistent routine for your puppy helps build trust and confidence.
-Regular feeding times and exercise routines promote a sense of security and predictability, reducing stress and anxiety that can contribute to resource guarding behavior.
+Regular times and routines promote a sense of security and predictability, reducing stress and anxiety that can contribute to resource guarding behavior.
 When your puppy can trust that their needs will be met reliably, they are less likely to feel the need to guard their resources.

 Providing plenty of exercise and mental stimulation

 A tired puppy is a happy puppy!
 Regular exercise and mental stimulation are essential for keeping your puppy engaged and content.
-Engage in playful activities, provide puzzle toys, or engage in obedience training to keep their minds .
+Engage in playful activities, provide puzzle toys, or engage in obedience training to keep their minds active.
 When your puppy is physically and mentally satisfied, it reduces the likelihood of resource guarding behavior arising from frustration or excess energy.

 Reward-based training